lucabelluccini/acestream-engine-armv7-docker/README.md

 # Acestream-engine-armv7-docker

-Docker image to run acestream-engine on ARMv7
+Docker image to run acestream-engine on ARMv7.

+Mostly a "docker" rework of [SshManko/acestream-armv7](https://github.com/sshmanko/acestream-armv7.git).

+The docker image is a fake Android Filesystem where the Acestream Engine binaries from the APK are started.

+Acestream for Android is developed using Python for Android.

 ## How to build the image